-The SuperDoctor® III program is a web-based management tool that supports remote management capability.
+The Supero Doctor III program is a Web base management tool that supports remote management capability.
 It includes Remote and Local Management tools.
 The local management is called SD III Client.
-The SuperDoctor III program allows you to monitor the environment and operations of your system.
-SuperDoctor III displays crucial system information such as CPU temperature, system voltages and fan status.
-See the figures below for examples of the SuperDoctor III interface.
+The Supero Doctor III program included on the CD-ROM that came with your serverboard allows you to monitor the environment and operations of your system.
+Supero Doctor III displays crucial system information such as CPU temperature, system voltages and fan status.
+See the Figure below for a display of the Supero Doctor III interface.